-The SGO is located within the Precambrian Canadian Shield environment, which is vegetated with a mixture of deciduous and coniferous trees and shrubs typical of a boreal forest, as shown in Figure 5.1.
+The site is vegetated with a mixture of deciduous and coniferous trees and shrubs typical of a boreal forest, as shown in Figure 4.1.
 The area has been glacially scoured and is comprised of rocky, ice moulded ridges separated by lakes or muskeg filled depressions.
 Local relief in the surrounding area can be high, with the shoreline rising sharply to an elevation of 15-20 m above the lake surface (Golder 2009).